-Unlike payday loans, you’ll have several months or years to repay the loan in full.
-This makes taking out a personal loan more affordable to consumers since the sum of principal and interest is broken up into small increments, payable each month.
+Unlike payday loans, you’ll have several months or years to repay your loan.
+This makes taking out a personal loan more affordable to consumers since the total amount of the principal and interest is broken up into small increments, payable each month.

 Streamlined application process

 Most personal loan applications take just a few minutes to complete.
 Expect to answer questions regarding your:

 - Personal information, including your name, date of birth, physical and email address, and phone number.

 - Citizenship status: In most instances, you’ll need to be a US citizen or permanent resident with a valid Social Security Number to qualify for funding.

 - Finances: Lenders are interested in learning more about your other debt obligations to determine how much you can realistically afford to pay them each month to settle the loan you borrowed from them.

 - Employment: The lender may contact your employer to confirm your employment.